 Disadvantages Surrounding Private Tutors

 On the other hand, while there are several advantages of having a private tutor, there are also several cons that you need to understand before you hire one.
 The first con of a private tutor is the cost.
-Private tutors can run anywhere from $20 to $100+ an hour, depending the type of tutor and the quality of the tutor.
+Private tutors can run anywhere from $20 to $100+ an hour, depending on the type of tutor and the quality of the tutor.
 In addition to paying an hourly rate, you may also have to pay for travel expenses.

-The second con of hiring a private tutor is that you are responsible for conducting the background research on the tutor.
+The second con of hiring a private tutor is that you are responsible for conducting background research on the tutor.
 You have to check his or her references and make sure that the qualifications are accurate.
 This can be a time-consuming endeavor and, to be honest, a little nerve-wracking.
 After all, we want our child to be safe above anything else, and knowing it is entirely in our hands can be a little overwhelming.
 Still, most private tutors are entirely reliable, and you should not have a problem with this at all.

 However, if you feel a private tutor may not be for you, there is another option: Learning Centers.